mountainkidai/rfSEClub/Programming/python/009_string_slicing_and_manipulation.md

 # 009 String Slicing and Manipulation

 String slicing and manipulation in Python allow you to extract, modify, and analyze parts of strings.
-For young scientists in the rfSE Club, these skills are vital for processing text data in scientific applications, such as parsing experimental data or formatting outputs.
+For students in the rfSE Club, these skills are vital for processing text data in scientific applications, such as parsing experimental data or formatting outputs.

 ## String Slicing